Now, you, too, can give your customers a new way to shop on Instagram and learn more about your products with a single tap.

 New outreach opportunities can be

 When it comes to Instagram shoppable posts, the only way to test the waters is to dive right in.
-The good news is, with Ecwid’s help, small business can do it with almost no budget.
+The good news is, with Ecwid’s feature, small business can do it with almost no budget.

 - Why We Love Instagram for Small Business